 To quickly check this, you can use the DJI two-way charging hub to see if the battery is picking up charge.

-If it is charging on a separate charger, it confirms that your drone is damaged and not the battery.
+If it is charging on a separate charger, it confirms that your drone is damaged, not the battery.

 Swollen or damaged battery